ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 as well.

 For these reasons, new operators should be implemented using only [RACStream][] methods whenever possible.
-The foundational monadic methods, including `-bind:`, `+zip:reduce:`, and `-concat:`, are quite powerful, and many tasks can be accomplished without needing anything else.
+The minimal required methods of the class, including `-bind:`, `+zip:reduce:`, and `-concat:`, are quite powerful, and many tasks can be accomplished without needing anything else.

 If a new signal operator needs to handle `error` and `completed` events in addition to values, consider using the [-materialize][RACSignal+Operations]